HumanMovementNeuroscience/capstone/notes/Matthis-BIOL4701-Biology-Capstone-online-Spring-2024-Syllabus.md

 feedback that you get from me and your peers, and a good grade should follow!

-## Grades
+## Assignments

-1. Research proposal 49%
+1. Capstone Proper (aka The Thing Itself)

-    a.
-8% for First draft
+    1. First checkpoint

-    b.
-16% for Second draft
+    1. 16% for Second draft

-    c.
-25% for Final draft
+    3. 25% for Final draft

 2. Exploration assignment 3%